cristicmf/dao/README.md

 HTML documentation for the contracts in each module can be found in `docs/contracts/<module name>/index.html`.
 This goes for the standard library code as well.

+To understand how systems are kept intact, maybe take a look at the document on [Permission Analysis](./docs/Permission_Analysis.md).

 ## Dependencies and Tools

 The tools are only tested on 64 bit Ubuntu 14.04+